DataDog/nginx-datadog/README.md

 default tracing behavior to nginx:
 - Connect to the Datadog agent at `http://localhost:8126`.
 - Create one span per request:
-    - Service name is the value of the `DD_SERVICE` environment variable.
+    - Service name is "nginx".
     - Operation name is "nginx.request".
     - Resource name is `"$request_method $datadog_location"`, e.g. "GET /api".
     - Includes multiple `http.*` [tags][8].

-Custom configuration can be specified via the [datadog](doc/API.md#datadog) directive in nginx's configuration file.
+Custom configuration can be specified via the [datadog](doc/API.md#datadog) directive in nginx's configuration file, or via [environment variables][9].

 Build
 -----